amazon-connect/amazon-connect-chat-interface/DOCUMENTATION.md

 - **Passing Attribute to Contact Flow** - pass custom attributes to the the contact flow in the StartChatContact request.
 Please see [`PassingAttributeToContactFlow.md`](.github/docs/PassingAttributeToContactFlow.md) for more details

+- **Step by Step Guides in Chat** - interact with step-by-step guides in a chat widget.
+Please see [`StepByStepGuidesInChatFeature.md`](.github/docs/StepByStepGuidesInChatFeature.md) for more details.

 ## Customization

 ### Chat Interface Configuration